Weekly Recap: 13 Press Releases You Might Have Missed

-A roundup of the most newsworthy press releases from PR Newswire this week, including the debut of Beyoncé's 'Cowboy Carter', Americans' retirement planning and ways to watch the total solar eclipse with NASA.
+A roundup of the most newsworthy press releases from PR Newswire this week, including KFC's new value menu, the best places to live in 2024 and a push for more climate education.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.